 For more information on things to see and do at Siding Spring Observatory, including upcoming events, please visit the Siding Spring Observatory web page.

-Open 7 Days except Good Friday, Christmas Day and Boxing Day
+The Siding Spring Observatory is open on 7 days a week except Good Friday, Christmas Day and Boxing Day.

 During times of Severe Fire Danger (or higher) and extreme weather events, the observatory will be closed to visitors.

 Please visit the Siding Spring Observatory webpage for more information.